filegarden/mail/README.md

 ### Docker Compose File

-Create a file named `compose.override.yaml` in your own copy of this repository, and paste the following into it:
+Create a file named `compose.override.yaml` in your own copy of this repository, and paste the following into it.

 ```yaml
 services: